 Photographs of students are routinely published with and without names in the local media and online.
 Examples consist of sporting events, classroom activities and co-curricular participation.
-The Shawano Leader and the district website being the two primary areas where material is published.
-If you do NOT want your child's photograph published and if you prefer that he or she is not included in routine videotaping of classroom activities, special events, or co-curricular activities which may be available online through the district website, you must notify the building principal in writing of said preference.
+The Shawano Leader, the district website, and the school district's social media regularly publish student images.
+If parents do not want their child's photograph published and prefer that he or she is not included in routine videotaping of classroom activities, special events, or co-curricular activities which may be available online through the district website, they must notify the building principal in writing of said preference.